+Presidents

+Harding 1921 - 23 Coolidge 1924 - 29 Hoover 1929 -33

 Beliefs CONSERVATIVE

 .
-Less government
+Less government .

-.
 Do not interfere in people's lives .
-Let people help themselves

-.
-Keep taxes as low as possible

-.
-Business best left to look after itself
+Let people help themselves .
+Keep taxes as low as possible .
+Business best left to look after itself .

-.
 More power to the states

 Presidents

 F.D.
 Roosevelt 1929 - 45

 Beliefs LIBERAL

-.Work together

 .
+Work together

+.
 Equally opportunity

 .
 Government to help less fortunate

 .
 Higher taxes for rich to help poor

 .
 Minimum wage

 .
 Social security

-Democracy

-constitution.

-Americans vote for the people who make, carry out and enforce their laws, at the state and the federal level.

-e.g. the President, congressmen, governors, some judges, sheriffs etc ne of 14 points:

-ermination for all states

-tries rule themselves)

-no secret treaties

-dom of the seas

-. free trade

-arms for all

-of Nations

-changes

 Background

 Policy of isolationism

 Since its foundation the USA has had a history of isolationism.

 Example: President George Washington declared the USA as neutral during the British/French Wars in the 1792.

 Monroe Doctrine

 President Monroe in 1823 stated that "In the wars of the European powers, in matters relating to themselves, we have never taken part, nor does it agree with our policy, so to do.
 It is only when our rights are invaded, or seriously menaced that we make preparations for our defence."

+Intervention

+When US interests were affected the USA was willing to get involved: Spanish - American War 1898 US - Philippine War 1899 - 1902 Panama Canal 1903

+World War One

+President Woodrow Wilson got re-elected in 1916, during WWI, on the slogan:

+"He kept us out of the war".